South Calcutta Law College: Campus

-The campus includes classrooms, seminar halls, legal aid clinics, a canteen, and recreational facilities.
+The campus includes classrooms, seminar halls, legal aid clinics, and recreational facilities.

 Rankings

 In 2019, India Today ranked South Calcutta Law College 34th among law colleges in India.

 Controversy

 In June 2025, the college was in the news after a female student alleged that she was gang-raped on campus.
 Multiple arrests were made, including a college staff member and students.